opendr-eu/opendr/projects/data_generation/synthetic-multi-view-facial-image-generation/README.md

 3. Results are multi-view facial images for every person identity in a respective folder called  ```results/rs_model/example/```

-## License and Citation
+## License
-The usage of this software is under [CC-BY-4.0](https://github.com/Hangz-nju-cuhk/Rotate-and-Render/blob/master/LICENSE).
+The usage of this software code Rotate-and-Render is under [CC-BY-4.0](https://github.com/Hangz-nju-cuhk/Rotate-and-Render/blob/master/LICENSE).
+The usage of this software code SPADE, SyncBN, 3DDFA are under [MIT License](https://github.com/tasostefas/opendr_internal/blob/synthetic-multi-view-facial-generator/projects/data_generation/synthetic-multi-view-facial-image-generation/3ddfa/LICENSE)

 ## Acknowledgement
 Large parts of the code are taken from: